Tazahnae/tazahnaes-sandcastle/README.md

 3. Click the pencil ✏️ icon (top right) to edit the file.
 4. Type your solution code.
 5. Scroll down, write a short commit message, and click **Commit changes**.

 ✅ That’s it!
 Your solution is saved in GitHub.
 The tests will run automatically, and you’ll see a green checkmark if everything passes.

+✅ That’s it!
+Your solution is saved in GitHub.
+The tests will run automatically, and you’ll see a green checkmark if everything passes.